 Research has shown that when this muscle is contracted, it actually helps to limit the amount of force that travels through the SI joint, meaning it won’t be as vulnerable to moving around in response to every little thing that could aggravate it.

-But there are exercises you can do to start building core strength– specifically the transverse abdominis muscle– that should not put unhealthy pressure on your SI joints or lower back.
+However, what I want to know is that there are exercises you can do to start building core strength– specifically learning to activate the transverse abdominis muscle– that should not put unhealthy pressure on your SI joints or lower back.

 The video below shows what it should look like when a physical therapist is first showing you how to identify and contract the transverse abdominis.
 You should be lying on your back, on a comfortable surface, and actually, the point is that you’re not moving your spine or pelvis at all: